Thursday, March 31, 2022

 "Boys from the city, not yet caught in the wheel of progress, now feed soda pop to the thirsty pigs."

 It's not clear why this guy keeps his pigs (and a captured coyote) trapped outside in a place with no shade in what is clearly blistering desert sun.
-It's clear this was never a movie meant to be studied.
-It hopes you are paying, at best, moderate attention so you don't really notice these real life horrors, but just keep your eye on the playing card named Jeff Dubrovsky as he rattles every spoke on the wheel of progress.
+It is clear this was never a movie meant to be studied this closely.
+It hopes you are paying, at best, moderate attention so you don't really notice these real life horrors (those poor animals), but just keep your eye on the playing card named Jeff Dubrovsky as he rattles every spoke on the wheel of progress.
 The reels of the film keep spinning, barely pausing to observe the passing absurdity.
 I could listen to it forever, dozing in and out of a pleasant Remeron coma.

 Erich Kuersten... dozing off...